in-c0/Intro-to-AI/docs/README.md

-# Intro-to-AI

-Welcome to the **Intro-to-AI** repository!
-This repository is crafted for self-learners who want to develop a solid foundation in Artificial Intelligence (AI).
-It covers a wide array of essential AI topics including neural networks, reinforcement learning, computer vision, and natural language processing.
+# Introduction to Artificial Intelligence

 The content is inspired by my personal notes and learnings from the course COMP9814: Extended Artificial Intelligence at UNSW (24T3).
 It assumes readers have a basic understanding of Python and mathematics at a sophomore university level, as well as a solid grasp of fundamental data structures and algorithms.